Tropical Feynman integration in the Minkowski regime

 Thus, we arrive at the desired \emph{deformed parametric Feynman integral} by making \eqref{eq:deform_formal} explicit,

 where $\XX = \iota_\lambda(\xx)$, that means $\XX = (X_0,\ldots,X_{|E|-1})$ and $X_e = x_e \exp\big(-i \lambda \frac{\partial \mathcal V}{\partial x_e} (\xx) \big)$ for all $e\in E$.

-Although the prescription \eqref{eq:iota} has been proposed before in a more formal context, the deformed formulation of the parametric Feynman integral \eqref{eq:deform} with the explicit Jacobian factor given by \eqref{eq:Jlambda} appears not to have been considered previously in the literature.
+Although the prescription \eqref{eq:iota} was proposed before in a more formal context, the deformed formulation of the parametric Feynman integral \eqref{eq:deform} with the explicit Jacobian factor given by \eqref{eq:Jlambda} appears not to have been considered previously in the literature.

 In Section~\ref{sec:evaluation}, we provide fast algorithms and formulas to evaluate $\frac{\partial \mathcal V}{\partial x_e} (\xx)$ and $X_e$.

 \paragraph{Landau singularities} In the formulation \eqref{eq:deform}, the $i\varepsilon$ prescription is taken care of by the deformation of the rational function $\mathcal V$.
 To see this, consider the Taylor expansion of $\cV(\XX)$ in $\lambda$,